ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 2\.
 Create Storm Topology

 We now have 'supervisor' daemon and Kafka processes running.
 To do real-time computation on Storm, you create what are called "topologies".
-A topology is a graph of computation.
+A topology is a Directed Acyclic Graph (DAG) of spouts and bolts with streams of tuples representing the edges.
 Each node in a topology contains processing logic, and links between nodes indicate how data should be passed around between nodes.

 Running a topology is straightforward.
 First, you package all your code and dependencies into a single jar like we did in the lab0 with mvn clean package.
 Then, you run a command like the following: The command below will start a new Storm Topology for Truck Events.